 - Tech VAs can help you with the technical aspects of your business that you don’t have the time for or knowledge to do it yourself, like WordPress maintenance, setting up your email marketing system, or creating funnels

-- Social Media Managers and Strategists can design and implement a social media strategy across different social media platforms, curate content whether it’s video or written, or create simple graphics for Facebook posts or Pinterest pins
+- Social Media Managers and Strategists can design and implement a social media strategy across different social media platforms, curate content whether it’s a video or written, or create simple graphics for Facebook posts or Pinterest pins

 - Copywriters can write, edit, and transcribe content